Controlling Contaminants in Lubricant

 2. Expected Contaminant Size, Type, and Level – the rate at which environmental dust, metal chips, fly ash, wear particles, water, and/or other pollutants infiltrate and develop.

-Small cartridges with a flow capacity of three to five liters per minute are used in many oil filtering devices (gpm).
-A set of smaller cartridges is put into a filtering unit to improve the permissible flow rates.
+Many oil filtering devices use small cartridges with a flow capacity of three to five liters per minute (gpm).
+Designers add a set of smaller cartridges to a filtering unit to increase the permissible flow rates.
 The following characteristics might help you choose between these filter units and other options.
 These solutions can help you control and identify lubricant contaminants.
 For more help, you can contact our machinery lubrication consultants here.

 Fine Filters–Oil Filtration Solutions

 Offline oil filtering systems with integrated circulating pumps are available in the market for your filtration needs.
-The filters are well-acknowledged as very effective purification systems for hydraulic oil, lubricating oil, gear oil, quenching oil, phosphate esters, and other fluids.
-Whether the amount is 2 liters or 200,000 liters, the modular filter units are constructed and scaled according to client specifications.
+Industry professionals widely recognize filters as highly effective systems for purifying hydraulic oil, lubricating oil, gear oil, quenching oil, phosphate esters, and other fluids.
+Manufacturers build and scale modular filter units to match client specifications, whether the required capacity is 2 liters or 200,000 liters.

 CRE’s Lubrication Program Development

 Building your Contamination Control Program can be challenging as it touches on the different practices in the plant.
-If you want to build your program and ensure that you get your returns, CRE Philippines can help you with that.
-CRE Philippines uses Noria's established lubrication program development process that offers a thorough plan handling all lubrication-related work processes and procedures so that you'll be able to develop and implement world-class lubrication programs in weeks or months, rather than years.
+If you want to build your program and maximize returns, CRE Philippines can help.
+CRE Philippines follows Noria’s proven lubrication program development process.
+This approach provides a clear, structured plan that addresses all lubrication-related tasks and procedures.
+As a result, you can develop and implement a world-class lubrication program in weeks or months instead of years.

 CRE’s Machinery Lubrication Training